Eoo (song)

 "Eoo" (stylized as "EoO") is a song by Puerto Rican rapper Bad Bunny.
-It was initially released on January 5, 2025, through Rimas Entertainment, as part of his sixth studio album Debí Tirar Más Fotos, and was sent to US contemporary hit radio on April 22, 2025, as the album's fifth single.
+It was initially released on January 5, 2025, through Rimas Entertainment, as part of his sixth studio album, Debí Tirar Más Fotos, and was sent to US contemporary hit radio on April 22, 2025, as the album's fifth single.
+The song won the Grammy Award for Best Global Music Performance at the 2026 Grammy Awards.

 Background and release

 The song's title was first revealed in the video for "Acho PR" and was initially named as an album as well, generating speculation that Bad Bunny's next album would be called that.

 On January 3, 2025, when the track listing for Debí Tirar Más Fotos was revealed, was where the song was revealed, being included as the fifteenth track.

-Music and lyrics

-Musically, "Eoo" is a reggaeton song and contains sample of "Perreo Baby" by Héctor & Tito, and "Solo de Mí" by Bad Bunny.
-Lirically, "Eoo" revolves around nightlife, partying and sensuality.
-They reflect the vibrant atmosphere of a club, where dancing and attraction are central.

-Visualizer

-The audio viewer was published on January 5, 2025 along with the other Debí Tirar Más Fotos audio viewers simultaneously.
-The "Eoo" visualizer chronicles repression and surveillance in Puerto Rico from the 1960s–1980s.
+Live performances and usage

+Bad Bunny performed the song live for the first time at the 2025 iHeartRadio Music Awards in March 2025.
+He performed the song at the Super Bowl LX halftime show in February 2026.
+The song was the final song Bad Bunny performed on his setlist for the 2025-2026 Debí Tirar Más Fotos World Tour.

+The song appeared in the 2026 film Spider-Man: Brand New Day.